Quivers with potentials for Grassmannian cluster algebras

-Note that unlike the quiver mutation, the mutation of a quiver with potential can only be operated at a vertex which is not involved in 2-cycles, and even the initial quiver in a quiver with potential has no 2-cycles, there may appear 2-cycles after mutations.
-A quiver with potential is called {\it non-degenerate} if there exists no 2-cycles after any iterated mutations.
-A more ``generic" condition so called {\it rigidity} implies the non-degeneration.
-So the rigid quiver with potential can be viewed as a kind of {\it ``good"} quiver with potential, respecting to the mutations.
+The above Theorem \ref{thm1} allows us to define the quivers with potentials (up to right equivalence and mutation equivalence) for a Grassmannian cluster algebra which is independent on the choice of the Postnikov diagram.
+Note that the mutation of a quiver with potential can only be operated at a vertex which is not involved in 2-cycles, and even when the initial quiver in a quiver with potential has no 2-cycles, there may appear 2-cycles after mutations.
+A quiver with potential is called {\it non-degenerate} if there exist no 2-cycles after any iterated mutations.
+A more ``generic" condition called {\it rigidity} implies the non-degeneration.
+So a rigid quiver with potential can be viewed as a kind of {\it ``good"} quiver with potential, respecting to the mutations.
 We also study the rigidity of the quiver with potential of a Grassmannian cluster algebra: see Theorem \ref{thm:uniqueness}

-\begin{Theorem} The quiver with potentials associated to a Grassmannian cluster algebra is rigid, and in fact it is the unique rigid quiver with potential up to right equivalence. \end{Theorem}
+\begin{Theorem} The quiver with potential without frozen vertices $(Q,W)$ associated to a Grassmannian cluster algebra is rigid, and it is the unique rigid quiver with potential with underlying quiver $Q$ up to right equivalence and mutation equivalence. \end{Theorem}